 In his life as an Enterprise Performance Engineer, Dustin saw MTTI drop significantly with the 2nd generation wave of APM tools.
-While that was great, Dustin feels it is not enough for the next generation of applications he and his team are tasked to monitor (enterprise cloud platforms, microservices, containers, serverless, …): Dustin needs MTTI to go down to 2 minutes – otherwise he and his team are spending too much time configuring and calibrating their monitoring platform!
+While that was great, Dustin feels it is not enough for the next generation of applications he and his team are tasked to monitor (cloud platforms, microservices, containers, serverless, …): Dustin needs MTTI to go down to 2 minutes – otherwise he and his team are spending too much time configuring and calibrating their monitoring platform!

 I promised to dedicate this blog post to his thoughts and idea about MTTI, about how he defines MTTI and how he quantifies MTTI when evaluating different monitoring vendors.